marafiq/adnanrafiq/blog/2023-11-12-a-complete-guide-to-all-asp-dot-net-builtin-middlewares-part2/index.md

 3. Use the Host filtering middleware to avoid spoofing attacks on your application.
 4. Discard the `X-Forwarded-*` headers at the public proxy or load balancer.

+### A question for you?
+Should this middleware be added before or after the Host Filtering middleware?
+And Why?

+Let me know your answer on [Twitter](https://twitter.com/madnan_rafiq).